 I can imagine that some may read this quote and think “Mmmm, I am not sure who I am is enough”.
 Or, “Mmmm, what I want is silly.”
 Or, “Really?!
 If I showed people the real me, they’ll go running in the other direction!”.

-Actually, when you are the real you, you’re far more likely to attract other like-minded people.
+Actually, when you are the real you, your best self, you’re far more likely to attract other like-minded people.
 You’ll find yourself connecting with others who motivate you to be even MORE of you.
 When you find others from your ‘tribe’ as some like to call it, it’ll feel good.
 When I hang out with people at the yoga studio, it makes me feel good.
-We connect in some way, and it makes me want to love yoga even MORE.
+We connect in some way, and it makes me love yoga even MORE.

 Do more of what you enjoy most.